bernardocarvalho/isttok-epics/epics/README.md

 - **Humberto Figueiredo** (ISTTOK Session Leader)
 - **Hugo Alves** (ISTTOK Session Leader, State Machine development)
 - **Tiago Pereira** (dsPIC development, RS232 protocol/ Sensor Interface/ Wiring)
-- **Paulo F. Carvalho** ( Epics Applications), CS-S Gui Panels)

 ##    System description
-Presently there are two instances of EPICS IOC Server implemented.
+Presently there are two/three instances of EPICS IOC Server implemented.
 One responsible for the Temperature Node.
 And a second one, installed in a Raspberry Pi, implemented in the new control unit launched at ISTTOK for the remote control of the vacuum pumps, named Central Node.
+A third one is dedicated for readind the Vacuum Sensore through the RS484 Interface

 ### Temperature/Vacuum Node: Temperature Sensors and ELCO Voltage Measurement Systems
 - Thermocouple Sensor